postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 #### Viewing conflicts

-A tab may indicate a conflict if you or a collaborator changes it in another tab or workspace.
-Postman prompts you to resolve any conflicts that may occur.
+A tab will alert you to a conflict if you or a collaborator changes its contents in another tab or workspace.
+Postman prompts you to resolve any conflicts that happen.

 <img alt="Tab displaying a conflict" src="https://assets.postman.com/postman-docs/tab-conflict.jpg" width="300px"/>